Nice features like file shredder and home network analyzer

 New app design is a little scattered

-McAfee Total Protection offers good PC protection, decent pricing, and a welcome new desktop design on Windows 10.
-We’d like to see some better offline protection scores, and we really don’t like what the True Key tutorial is doing right now.
+McAfee Total Protection offers excellent PC protection, decent pricing, and a new desktop design on Windows.
+We’d like to see the app be a little more streamlined but for overall value and protection McAfee is well worth considering.

 Price comparison from over 24,000 stores worldwide

 McAfee is not the same company it was a few months ago.
 The longtime antivirus maker sold off its enterprise business in early 2021 to focus on serving the consumer market, including individuals and families.
 To that end the current suite is all about identity and privacy.
 As the company sees it, these are the issues that people care about most.
 Protection from viruses and malware is still important, of course, but from McAfee’s point of view the focus of new features is currently on identity and privacy, of which device security is inevitably one part.
 This philosophy is a continuation of where McAfee was already headed the last time we looked at Total Protection.

 For 2022, Total Protection has again adopted a new app design on Windows that builds on what we saw previously.
 The company has also launched some new features including an Identity Protection Service that assesses how safe you are online, protecting against weak spots, and making it easy to improve protection.

 The antivirus maker is also coming off a win from AV-Comparatives after the testing firm named McAfee its product of the year for 2021.

 Note: This review is part of our best antivirus roundup.
 Go there for details about competing products and how we tested them.

 Similar to its previous iteration, Total Protection has a series of cleanly designed tiles with descriptive labels, as seen above.
 Like before, there’s a banner at the top that can provide notifications, information about features within the suite, and the current status of the PC.